ambray/ASM-Course/asm_slides/system_calls_5.rst

 * Understand at a basic level the Linux threading model
 * Understand some of the pitfalls of working with multithreaded applications
 * Understand and implement some of the basic synchronization tools provided by the x86(_64) instruction set
-* Implement a simple threading model
+* Implement a simple threading library

 ----

 What is a Thread?
 =================

-* Each thread contains its own process
+* Each thread is essentially a separate stream of execution
+	+ The register values for each thread are different
+	+ This is referred to as "context"
+	+ Transitions from one thread to another is referred to as "switching context"
 * Multiple threads may be running at the same time
 * It is difficult (if not impossible!) to predict how scheduling will occur